Communication Studies

 Department Head: Greg G. Armfield, Ph.D.

-Professors G. Armfield, J. Flora, A. Hubbell, Assistant Professor S. Lee, G. Morales, D. Shi,
+Professors G. Armfield, J. Flora, A. Hubbell, Assistant Professor G. Morales, D. Shi,

 Greg G. Armfield, Ph.D.
-(University of Missouri-Columbia) – communication and sport and organizational communication
+(University of Missouri-Columbia) – Communication and Sport, Organizational Communication, and Leadership

 Gabriela Morales, Ph.D.
 (University of New Mexico) – Communication and Culture and Health Communication